FredHJC/iris_project/README.md

 # IrisRecognition
+This is the main function

+### Workflow:
+1. Read in the images from the relative path and split them into a training group and a testing group.
+2. Looped through every image in the groups.
+First localize the iris by IrisLocalization function, then normalize and enhance the image by IrisNormalization and IrisEnhancement functions respectively.
+For each enhanced image, extract the features and store the features and class lables of each image in the list.
+3. Performed iris matching in different dimensions under three distances metrics (L1, L2 and cosine similarity)
+4. Produced recognition results table using different similarity measures for reduced feature set.
+5. Calculated false match rate and false non-match rate based on different threshold
+6. Plotted Table 4, False Match and False Non-match Rates with different Threshold Values, and the ROC curve.

 ## IrisLocalization
 The function IrisLocalization(images) preprocesses all the input images and apply Hough transform to detect the pupil circle(inner boundary) and the iris circle(outer boundary) of each image.